dmr4eg/ts1-repo/README.md

 <h1>Hello!
 This is a repository for Software Testing class.
   <br>
   <br>
 Ahoj!
-To je repository na předmět Testování Softwaru. </h1>
+To je repositář na předmět Testování Softwaru. </h1>